mozilla/nmap-agent/README.md

-# nmap-agent (starting point - containerized thing)
+# nmap-agent

-A tool that performs NMAP scans and posts the results in JSON back to a central receiving node for analysis
+A tool that performs NMAP scans and posts the results in JSON back to a central receiving node for post analysis

 Inputs:
   - target(s)